-Framed against such insular concepts, Tírechán’s utilization of Patrick’s original words of Confessio 49, coupled with his equating and invocation of the insular term aros would seem to suggest that he was interested in depicting Senmeda, a daughter, presenting such ornaments to St. Patrick, after having been ‘veiled’ by him.
-Unlike Patrick’s original, this is not contested by the saint.
-The underlying implication is that she no longer desired, or needed, said ornaments.
-Her ‘veiling’ by Patrick in some way negated any previous legal ‘claim’ on her, ‘down payment’ or outstanding ‘contract’ to others.
+Framed against such concepts, Tírechán’s utilization of Patrick’s own words and similar situation in Confessio 49 is especially interesting.
+His equating of the two depicted events, alongside the invocation of an insular term aros, in an otherwise Latin text – suggests that he was intentionally harnessing a contemporary vernacular concept.
+He depicts Senmeda, a daughter, presenting such ornaments to St. Patrick after having been ‘veiled’ by him.
+However, unlike Patrick’s original, this is not contested by the saint.
+Tírechán’s underlying implication is that she no longer desired, or needed, said ornaments ‘which are called aros in Irish’.
+Her ‘veiling’ by Patrick in some way negated any previous legal ‘reservation’, ‘down payment’ or outstanding ‘contract’ to others.

 This is where everything starts to come together.